pbrandt1/flight-dynamics-tutorials/GMAT_Simulation_of_Project_Echo.md

 ## Simulating Echo I's First Orbit

 We'll start by simulating the first orbit of the first Echo satellite.
+This first part is pretty much the same as the first tutorial from the [GMAT docs](http://gmat.sourceforge.net/docs/R2018a/help.html).
+Bookmark that page because it's impossible to find.

-To do so we will need its initial orbital parameters and the satellite's physical characteristics.
+To do this we will need its initial orbital parameters and the satellite's physical characteristics.

 | | |
 | --- | --- |